aws/amazon-chime-sdk-android/README.md

 #### Use case 19.
 View attendee content or screens.

-Chime SDK allows 2 simultaneous content shares per meeting.
-Remote content shares will trigger `onVideoTileAdded`, while local share will not.
-To render the video for preview, add `VideoSink` to the `VideoSource` in the `ContentShareSource`.
+Chime SDK allows two simultaneous content shares per meeting.
+Remote content shares will trigger onVideoTileAdded, while local share will not.
+To render the video for preview, add a VideoSink to the VideoSource in the ContentShareSource.

 ```kotlin
 val observer = object : VideoTileObserver {